ravenmcknight/ravenmcknight/content/authors/admin/_index.md

 # - Visitors
 ---

 I'm a senior at [Macalester College](https://www.macalester.edu/) studying statistics with minors in geography and creative writing.
-Right now, I'm excited about spatial data, public transit, and creating reproducible research and [R](https://www.r-project.org/) resources!
-This year, I'm working at [Metro Transit](https://www.metrotransit.org/home) as a data science intern and participated in the [National Gallery of Art's](https://www.nga.gov/) first annual [Innovation Lab](https://www.youtube.com/watch?v=ewm4cL3vn6k&t=2153s).
-I've loved these opportunities to work for my community and explore real, meaningful data!
+Right now, I'm excited about spatial data in public transit and public health, as well as creating reproducible research and [R](https://www.r-project.org/) resources!
+This year, I participated in the [National Gallery of Art's](https://www.nga.gov/) first annual Innovation Lab on the only undergraduate team.
+We explored gender diversity in the Gallery's collection and [presented](https://www.youtube.com/watch?v=ewm4cL3vn6k&) to Gallery curators and staff!

-This year, I'm also working on an honors thesis modeling spatio-temporal transit demand in the Twin Cities.
-When I'm not busy with statistics, I love rock climbing, poetry, and working on my design and visualization skills!
+Right now, I'm working at [Metro Transit](https://www.metrotransit.org/home) as a Research and Analytics data science intern.
+This position inspired my senior thesis fitting hierarchical spatial Bayesian models to Twin Cities bus ridership.
+I love using these types of models to answer "real world" questions while I learn about spatial statistics methodology!
+When I'm <i>not &nbsp;</i>thinking about statistics, I love rock climbing, poetry, and working on my design and visualization skills.